AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 %% BEGIN ### DRAFT

-\todo{refelct only chains that reflect your history; if they favor a different history, then you should be building on that history instead, so don't reflect those blocks -- i.e. ppl should calculate weight to be 0.}
+\todo{reflect only chains that reflect your history; if they favor a different history, then you should be building on that history instead, so don't reflect those blocks -- i.e. ppl should calculate weight to be 0.}

 #### PoS Bribe Attacks